 The key conditions to be optimized are usually pH and conductivity (by addition of NaCl or other salts, or dilution).
-Conditions should be selected to achieve binding of the target while avoiding the binding of impurities to maximize purity and yield of the target molecule.
-If the target molecule is a protein, conditions must also be selected that preserve the protein in its native state.
+Conditions should be selected to achieve binding of the target while avoiding the binding of impurities to maximize purity and yield of the target protein.
+If the target molecule is a protein, the conditions must also be selected that preserve its native state.

-The following paragraphs will give indications of some parameters that can be tuned to get the optimal conditions.
+The following paragraphs will give indications on some parameters that can be tuned to get the optimal conditions.
 For other useful buffers and their pK_a -values at 25 °C see reference: Methods in Enzymology, Volume 463, pp 46 - 47, Burgess, R.R and Deutcher, M.P.

-Strong ion exchangers, such as WorkBeads S and WorkBeads Q, can be used with a broad pH range.
+Strong ion exchangers, such as WorkBeads 40S and WorkBeads 40Q, can be used with a broad pH range.
 A weak ion exchanger such as WorkBeads 40 DEAE will gradually have lower charge density as the pH increases.
 This allows modulation of its selectivity.
-When decreasing the charge density, the binding capacity may decrease and because of this, WorkBeads 40 DEAE can be used in a pH range of 3 - 9.5.
-The limitations in pH that can be used with an ion exchanger will also depend on the target molecule stability.
-It is often possible to use either an anion exchange column or a cation exchange column to purify the same target.
-This can be carried out by altering the pH of the buffers to below or above the molecule's pI to change its overall charge.
+When decreasing the charge density, the binding capacity may decrease and because of this WorkBeads 40 DEAE can be used in a pH range of 3 - 9.5.
+The limitations in pH that can be used with an ion exchanger will also depend on the protein stability.
+It is often possible to use either an anion exchange column or a cation exchange column to purify the same target biomolecule.
+This can be carried out by altering the pH of the buffers to below or above the pI of target biomolecule to change its overall net charge.